aiven/devportal/docs/products/flink/howto/connect-kafka.rst

 To create a Apache Flink® table based on an Aiven for Apache Kafka® topic via the `Aiven Console <https://console.aiven.io/>`_:

 1. In the Aiven for Apache Flink service page, open the **Application** tab.
-2. :doc:`Create a new application <../howto/create-flink-applications>` or select an existing one with Aiven for Apache Kafka integration.
+2. Create a new application or select an existing one with Aiven for Apache Kafka integration.

 .. note::
     If editing an existing application, create a new version to make changes to the source or sink tables.